-The Company issues debt, listed on the London Stock Exchange, and on-lends the net proceeds of the debt to the main trading company in the Group, Electricity North West Limited ("ENWL"), which is the guarantor of the publicly issued debt of the Company.
-The Company holds an inter-company derivative with ENWL associated with a portion of this debt.
-Taken together, the terms of the intercompany loan agreements match the terms of the external debt, and this inter-company derivative, which thereby creates a hybrid loan asset, which is equal and opposite to the terms of the relevant external debt and intercompany derivative.
+The Company issues debt, listed on the London Stock Exchange, and on-lends the net proceeds of the debt to the main trading company in the Electricity North West Limited ("ENWL"), which is the guarantor of the publicly issued debt of the Company.
+The Company holds an inter-company derivative with ENWL associated with a portion of this listed debt.
+Taken together, the terms of the inter-company loan agreements match the terms of the external debt, and this intercompany derivative, which thereby creates a hybrid loan asset in the Company.
+The terms of the hybrid loan asset are equal and opposite to the terms of the relevant external debt and the inter-company derivative.